ecfm/CMU-MultimodalSDK/README.md

 Note that you always need to feed in the URL to the `Dataloader` object, in order to specify the dataset you want to load.
 If the dataset's files has been downloaded, it'll be loaded locally from your machine and won't be downloaded again.

-Now to explain the returned `mosei_facet` and `mosei_emb`.
-They are all provided as `Dataset` class objects (whose definition can be found in `mmdata/dataset.py`).
-These objects are designed so that different features can be merged into a larger `Dataset` easily, and most importantly, once you have a `Dataset` with multiple features, there's a class method for aligning the features' timestamps.
+Now to explain the returned `mosei_facet` and `mosei_emb` variables.
+They are all provided as `Dataset` class objects (definition can be found in `mmdata/dataset.py`).
+These objects are designed so that different features can be merged into a larger `Dataset` easily, and most importantly, once you have a `Dataset` with multiple features, there's a class method for aligning the features' based on timestamps.
 We'll cover those details in the following sections.

 ### 3.3 Merging and Accessing Datasets

-We have loaded the embeddings and facet features for CMU-MOSEI, next we want to merge these two single-feature `Dataset` into one `Dataset` to make them ready for the next step.
+So far we loaded the embeddings and facet features for CMU-MOSEI, next we want to merge these two unimodal `Dataset` instances into one multimodal `Dataset` instance to make them ready for the next step.
 And we also want to access the actual data inside.
-We'll go through the respectively.
+We'll go through these steps respectively.

  Here's an example of merging different features.